Time Management Tips For Moms Who Are Done Scrambling…

 Then I close my planner, leave my seat and happily march into the battlefield.

 Until my sister calls, or something happens to the dino’s tail, Or I find a baby lizard!!!

 And before you know, you have completely forgotten what you wrote in the planner today.

 - This one I learned from one of my favorite moms online.
 Take out the planner and keep it open on the center table or your desk with a pen next to it where you can see it and cross off stuff as you go.

 Note: If you love your pretty planner like I do, don’t keep it where the kids (or you) may stain it.

 - Other times, when I want to give my plan some extra special treatment, I take out my fancy sticky notes and put one on the door of my room (or wherever I can see it very frequently) so it keeps reminding me to stay on track.

-Related: If you want to learn more about how to stay consistent in following your schedule, you can check out my detailed post here.
+Related: If you want to learn more about how to build consistency in following a stay at home mom schedule, you can check out my detailed post.

 3. Plan before you begin your day